smparker/mudslide/README.md

 * `trace_every` - save snapshot data every nth step (i.e., when `nsteps%trace_every==0`)

 ## Models
+A primary goal of mudslide is to include the flexibility for users to provide their own model classes.
+To interface with mudslide, a model class should derive from `mudslide.ElectronicModel_` and should implement
+* a `compute()` function that computes energies, forces, and derivative couplings
+* an `nstates()` function that returns the number of electronic states in the model
+* an `ndim()` function that returns the number of classical (vibrational) degrees of freedom in the model

+### compute() function
-The model provided to the FSSH class needs to have three functions implemented:
+The `compute()` function needs to have the following signature:

+    def compute(self, X: ArrayLike, couplings: Any = None, gradients: Any None, reference: Any = None) -> None

+The `X` input to the `compute()` function is an array of the positions.
+All other inputs are ignored for now but will eventually be used to allow the trajectory to enumerate precisely which quantities are desired at each call.
+At the end of the `compute()` function, the object must store
+* `self.hamiltonian` - An `nstates x nstates` array of the Hamiltonian (`nstates` is the number of electronic states)
+* `self.force` - An `nstates x ndim` array of the force on each PES (`ndim` is the number of classical degrees of freedom)
+* `self.derivative_coupling` - An `nstates x nstates x ndim` array where `self.derivative_coupling[i,j,:]` contains <i|d/dR|j>.

+See the file `mudslide/turbomole_model.py` for an example of a standalone ab initio model.

+### Diabatic Models
+For diabatic models, such as Tully's scattering models, there is a helper class, `mudslide.DiabaticModel_` to simplify construction of model classes.

+To use it, have your model derive from `mudslide.DiabaticModel_` and then you just need to implement two helper functions:
-* `V(self, x)` --- returns (nstates,nstates)-shaped numpy array containing the Hamiltonian matrix at nuclear position `x`
+* `V(self, x)` --- returns (nstates,nstates)-shaped numpy array containing the diabatic Hamiltonian matrix at nuclear position `x`
-* `dV(self, x)` --- returns (nstates,nstates,ndim)-shaped numpy array containing the gradient of the Hamiltonian matrix at nuclear position `x`
+* `dV(self, x)` --- returns (nstates,nstates,ndim)-shaped numpy array containing the gradient of the diabatic Hamiltonian matrix at nuclear position `x`

+And further define two class variables:
-* `nstates(self)` --- returns the number of electronic states in the model
+* `nstates_` --- the number of electronic states in the model
-* `ndim(self)` --- returns the number nuclear degrees of freedom in the model
+* `ndim_` --- the number nuclear degrees of freedom in the model

 In all cases, the input `x` ought to be a numpy array with `ndim` elements.

-For simple diabatic models, there is a helper class, `DiabaticModel_` that will simplify construction of classes for new models.
-If you derive your class from `DiabaticModel_`, you only need to implement `V()` and `dV()` in the diabatic basis, and define class variables `ndim_` and `nstates_` that hold the number of nuclear degrees of freedom and the number of electronic states, respectively.
-See the file `mudslide/models.py` for examples.

-The file models.py implements the three models in Tully's original paper.
-They are:

-* TullySimpleAvoidedCrossing
-* TullyDualAvoidedCrossing
-* TullyExtendedCouplingReflection
+See the file `mudslide/scattering_models.py` for examples, which includes, among other models, the original Tully models.
 Additional models included are:
 * `SuperExchange` - Oleg Prezhdo's three-state super exchange model from Wang, Trivedi, Prezhdo JCTC (2014) doi:10.1021/ct5003835
 * `SubotnikModelX` - 'Model X' from Subotnik JPCA (2011) doi: 10.1021/jp206557h